 Getting rid of rats

-1. Know your enemy.
-There are two non-native rats that call Marin home: roof rats and Norway rats.
-The larger Norway rat (Rattus norvegicus), also known as brown, sewer or wharf rats, are stocky, with a blunt nose and a tail shorter than their body.
-Moving in an area up to 150 feet in diameter, Norway rats burrow along building foundations, beneath rubbish or woodpiles, and moist areas in and around gardens and fields.
+Norway rats (Rattus norvegicus), also known as brown, sewer, or wharf rats, have a blunt nose and a tail that's shorter than their body.
+Moving in an area up to 150 feet in diameter, Norway rat burrows along building foundations, beneath rubbish or woodpiles, in moist areas, and in gardens and fields.
 Indoors, they usually frequent the ground floor or the basement.
-Mostly nocturnal, their poor eyesight is offset with keen senses of hearing, smell, taste and touch.
-They constantly explore and learn about their environment, memorizing pathways, obstacles and locations of food and water.
+Mostly nocturnal, their poor eyesight is offset with keen senses of hearing, smell, taste, and touch.
+They constantly explore and learn about their environment, memorizing pathways, obstacles, and locations of food and water.

-3. Do not create inviting rat habitat.
-Most living creatures need food, water and shelter to survive.
-Rats are no different.
+Like most living creatures, rats need food, water, and shelter to survive.
 They often show up in search of one or more of these requirements and end up staying when they find it.
 This is especially true when they find a food source.
-Here are some common ways of stopping a potential rat visit:
+Here are some common ways to make your home and garden unfriendly to rats:

-- Harvest or pick up fruit, nuts and vegetables as they ripen.
+- Harvest or pick up fallen fruit, nuts, and vegetables as they ripen.

 - Feed your pets during daylight and remove uneaten food right away.